thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 Make a Behat directory, either for a project you're working on, or in a generic location.
 Copy this [composer.json](https://github.com/thinkshout/ts_recipes/blob/master/behat/composer.json) file into it.
 Run `composer install`, which might take a while.
 It's installing Behat, Mink, several Mink extensions, and webdriver, which is for Selenium.
 Then run `bin/behat` to make sure that Behat is actually available and doing something.
 You should see something like `No scenarios`.

 Install selenium.
-This part is optional, if you don't need to test javascript.
+This part is optional, if you don't need to test Javascript.
 Download the latest version of [selenium-server-standalone](http://selenium-release.storage.googleapis.com/index.html).
-You'll also need firefox and a java runtime installed.
+You'll also need Firefox and a Java runtime installed.
 If you get output from `java -version` you should be good.

 In your Behat directory, add a features folder if there's not one already, and add a something.feature file to it.
 You can use this [loginout.feature](https://github.com/thinkshout/ts_recipes/blob/master/behat/features/loginout.feature) as an example.